makism/dyconnmap/tutorials/README.md

 # Requirements

-Check `dyconnmap`'s requirements.
+Is is imperative that you check `dyconnmap`s requirements in the parent directory (`requirements.txt`).

 Additionally you will need `jupyter-lab`.

-Install the requirements with `pip install -r requirements.txt`.

 # How to run (sample instructions)